deadlyvipers/dojo_rules/introduction.md

-Favorite code path is "Git" of course.
+Favorite code path is "Electives".

 Create a new file called `introduction.md` introducing yourself to the dojo.
 Make sure this file contains an introduction, then add, commit and push your